Taifabdullah2021/MTA_EDA/Project_proposal.md

 ### Getting the data for this project:

-This analysis will be for the data recorded on **(2019-2020)**, the data will be loaded into a pandas data frame and filterd based on the Date. after that, the analysis will be based on the dates before and after Christmas and Thanksgiving holidays to see the difference between the normal days and these 2 holidays.
+This analysis will be for the data recorded on **(2019-2020)**, the data will be loaded into a pandas data frame and filtered based on the Date. after that, the analysis will be based on the dates before and after Christmas and Thanksgiving holidays to see the difference between the busyness on the normal days and these 2 holidays.
+The main focus columns will be the differenced entries and exits for each station grouped by the date.

+## Tools

+- SQLAlchemy in python (Querying the data)
+- Pandas and Numpy (Exploring the data)
+- Matplotlib and Seaborn (Visualizing the data)
+- Other tools may be used during the execution of the data analysis

+## MVP Goal

+this project will be delivered at the end of week 2, the project will include the following :

+- Final report that include the all the steps I took to finish this project
+- Final EDA code
+- Data base of the MTA turnstile data
+- Presentation explaining the summary of the project